kylepmccarthy1/Kylepmccarthy.github.io/index.md

 ---
 #### Bike Share Resource Allocation Model

 * Bike share is a growing form of green transportation across the United States and the world.
-For Indego bikeshare in Philadelphia to maximize bike share usage across the city, they must account for balancing.
-To predict bike share usage, this particular algorithm accounts for spatial, and temporal scales to determine when and where bikes should be allocated to maximize bike share usage in Philadelphia.
+For Indego bike-share in Philadelphia to maximize bike share usage across the city, they must account for balancing.
+This particular algorithm accounts for spatial and temporal scales to determine when and where bikes should be allocated to maximize bike share usage in Philadelphia.

 [Modeling Bike Share Usage Philadelphia - R Studio (Machine Learning)](https://rpubs.com/kylepmccarthy/710366?fbclid=IwAR3fos9kkoVe9W1RH8QCTbR7aWhHTbM7qKWlLPUTBcgpU4ER_lVkcXLjSbk)